NDStudyICSE2019/NDStudy/README.md

     For getting distance between states in a crawl model (has to be produced by crawljax latest version):

         build the comparator project
-        set the location of the crawl to use in  comparator/runBatch_GSComp.sh run the shell script : ./comparator/runBatch_GSComp.sh
+        set the location of the crawl to use in  comparator/batchRun_GSComp.sh (variable crawledFolder on the first line of the script) run the shell script : ./comparator/batchRun_GSComp.sh

     To create a ground truth Model

-        set the location of crawl you want to use as ground truth in (htmlCreator.py) and run : python htmlCreator.py
+        set the location of crawl (on line 375, variable CRAWL_PATH) you want to use as ground truth in (htmlCreator.py) and run : python htmlCreator.py

         After labelling the pairs by open html file in crawl_folder/gs/gs.html, save the gsResults.json in the same folder.